Saurabh1708/Redis-RN-Chat-App-/Readme.md

 # React Native Chat App

-This is a real-time chat application built using React Native for the frontend, Node.js for the backend, and Redis for the pub/sub messaging model.
+This is a real-time chat application built using [React Native](https://reactnative.dev/) for the frontend, Node.js for the backend, and Redis for the pub/sub messaging model.

+[Socket.io](https://socket.io/) was used for spinning up socket connections between client and server

+[Redis insights](https://redis.com/redis-enterprise/redis-insight/) can be used for visualizing redis cache

 ## Features